scarf-sh/docs/docs/oql.md

 #### Lead Qualification

 This is the process of filtering leads based on specific criteria such as demographic information and behavioral actions.
 For OQL, this could involve analyzing the types of open-source projects they are involved in, their level of activity, and their expressed needs or pain points.

+### Why should you track OQL’s?

+- Building a baseline and tracking the growth of your user base
+- Planning activities to accelerate the adoption of your open source
+- Enriching and expanding the sales pipeline
+- Determining potential risk from users leaving your ecosystem

 ### OQL Point System